JPRodrigues-gh/netflix_rotten_tomatoes/README.md

 ## Sources and References

 * The dataset I am using I downloaded from https://www.kaggle.com/datasets/ashishgup/netflix-rotten-tomatoes-metacritic-imdb
-* I the Love Sandwiches project walk through to set up my gspread and creds
+* I the Love Sandwiches project walk through to set up my gspread and creds for the Google API
 * https://www.w3schools.com/
 * stackoverflow
 * Google Sheets for Developers